H4rkEr/Artificialmc/README.md

-# artificialmc
+# ArtificialMC Website
-ArtificialMC Website :)
+- This is the webiste, Yes